 To illustrate the first reason to learn, school makes the brain Bigger, Faster, Stronger and recently has been found to slow aging.
-The knowledge itself may actually be useless!!
-But the brain is like a muscle, the more one exercises it, the more capable it becomes.
+The brain is like a muscle, the more one exercises it, the more capable it becomes.
 The more capable it becomes, the more opportunities it has for financial gain.
 The more opportunities it recognizes for financial gain, with hard work, the better quality of life can be possible.

 If you exercise your brain, and simply try and focus in on school more, you will be training it not just to absorb information that you personally may not find relevant, but you will also be training your brain to more readily absorb that which is relevant and useful to you.
-As a result of pretending to care about one subject, you will learn to care about other things, and become adept at those.
+As a result of pretending to care about one subject, you will learn to care about other things, and become adept at those things.